 Promoting the CommonContent build

-NOTE: You only need to do this is Scott Cox is not available.
+NOTE: You only need to do this if Scott Cox is not available.
 Otherwise, ask Scott.

 When you have a successful Jenkins build of CommonContent, promote the latest build (by clicking on the icon as shown in the figure).